London falling: No NFL International Series in 2020

-NFL International Series games scheduled to be played in London and Mexico City will be staged domestically instead, according to multiple reports.
+NFL International Series games scheduled to be played in London and Mexico City will be staged domestically instead.

+The NFL confirmed Monday that games would not be played internationally, a

+decision the league said was made "after consultation with our clubs, national

 The full 2020 regular-season schedule is set to be released on Saturday,